There are four main termite genera we call serious pests of buildings because they all eat (prefer) solid timber —the seasoned stuff used in houses.

 Background info on the not-so-serious termites?

 We don’t recommend using our Bait or Traps for any other termite.
+However we will give advice.

 The Nasutes (brown pointy heads, no black jaws) always build mounds.
-There are other mound builders that have black-jawed soldiers (often smaller than 5mm) so if you’ve found some like these in garden mulch, fences or retaining walls, check for mounds to a radius of about 30-50
+There are other mound builders that have black-jawed soldiers (often smaller than 5mm) so if you’ve found some like these in garden mulch, fences or retaining walls, check for mounds to a radius of about 30-50 metres.
+Some of the less serious termite species do not build mounds but nest below soil level or behind retaining walls.

 Here is a chart that may help you ID the termite you’ve found